 An essential part of improving client conversion is implementing the best tools and platforms to meet your business’s needs.
 While there are great free tools you can get started with, once you start scaling your business, you’ll most likely need to upgrade your platforms.
 Remember, not having the right tools to sustain your business will lead to inefficiency.
 Therefore, you want to utilize tools that are compatible with your business operations.
 Platforms that offer apps are even better because you can run your business while you are on the go.

 One tool that I cannot live without is HoneyBook.
 HoneyBook is a Client Relationship Management (CRM) platform for independent businesses that allow me to manage my client documents, payments, communication and onboarding processes all in one place.
 It is simple to use with premade templates that you can adapt for your business purposes.
-HoneyBook automates my onboarding process by sending my client a questionnaire right after they sign their contract.
+HoneyBook automates my onboarding process by sending my client a questionnaire right after they sign their online contract.
 Additionally, it places my clients on a payment installment plan if needed.
 As a result, I no longer have to worry if a client is up-to-date with their payments.

 Unlike other CRM systems, HoneyBook keeps everything about my client in a central dashboard.
 Another differentiating factor is the easy-to-use app that enables me to manage clients while on the go.
 HoneyBook even alerts me when a payment is received, which is like music to my ears (cha-ching!).